 When is Itauma vs Huni?

-Moses Itauma could square off against Justis Huni in Autumn/Fall 2025 Saudi Arabia.
+Moses Itauma could square off against Justis Huni in Spring 2026 Saudi Arabia.

 The fight would take place over 12 rounds in the Heavyweight division, which means there would be no weight limit.